What are the best alternative materials to leather?

 Are animals raised for their skins?

-However the 5% that are raised for their skin can generally be terms as “exotics” and some farming here does take place.
+The 5% that are raised for their skin can generally be terms as “exotics” and some farming here does take place.
 For reference, the use of exotic skins for leather (alligator, lizard, snake, etc) is the only manufacture that is controlled through legislation by CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) and all trade involving exotic species must be registered and recorded to prevent over-exploitation and species extinction.

 Farming of exotics, when carried out responsibly, can actually have a positive impact on conservation and biodiversity.